4 Innovative Pop Culture QR Code Campaigns We Love

 QR codes have endured for practical and cultural reasons.
 At first, they mirrored the radical new normal ushered in by the pandemic.
 Then they prevailed as symbols of an era.
 Phones and technology govern our day-to-day interactions, social media makes previously untouchable public figures accessible, and the intersection between art, commerce, and technology is at a new peak.

 But the bedrock of QR codes' zeitgeist appeal is their functionality.
-Dynamic QR codes make sharing information effortless.
+QR codes make sharing information effortless.
 They bridge the gap between online and offline marketing strategies, scale easily, and can flex in real time to meet consumer needs.
 They also offer valuable insights into audience behavior via user metric reports.
-It’s no wonder everyone from pop stars to corporations have embraced them.
+It’s no wonder everyone from pop stars to corporations has embraced them.

 To celebrate the QR code’s versatility and prevalence, here are four of our favorite QR code campaigns in pop culture and why they work.